Basic Leadership Styles

 Mapping of Leadership Styles and Maturity of Team

-The following matrix shows the appropriate situational leadership style based on the maturity and skill levels of the team members.
+The following matrix shows the appropriate situational leadership style based on the competency and commitment levels of the team members.
 Also read Tuckman Ladder for the various stages of team development and the corresponding leadership styles to be adopted.

 Participating / Supporting